Introduction

 Yes.
 Both duplex grades are ferromagnetic due to their ferrite content — unlike austenitic grades (304L, 316L) which are non-magnetic.
 This can be relevant for non-destructive testing (NDT) and quality inspection procedures.

-Q3: What ASTM/ASTM standards apply to these grades?
+Q3: What ASTM/ASME standards apply to these grades?

 | Standard Type | 2205 | 2507 |